BitCurator/bc_to_aspace_toolkit/README.md

 ## What's in this repository

-- **json-templates**: JSON templates for the relevant metadata to be created / transfered
+- **json_templates**: JSON templates for the relevant metadata to be created / transfered
-- **sample-data**: Small sample data sets using Brunnhilde output for an existing disk image (not included)
+- **repository-and-project-samples**: Small sample data sets using Brunnhilde output for an existing disk image (not included)
+- **sample-disk-images**: One or more sample disk images referenced in this document
 - **bc_to_as.py**: Script to create and transfer the relevant objects via the ASpace API

 ## Documentation, help, and other information